MeherJebali/FormsGenerator/README.md

 HTMLFormsGenerator

-This is simple Webpage application allow you to create a html forms
+This is simple Webpage application allows you to create a html forms